- Accessed by:

 - The scroll bar, to the left of the zoom slider.
 At default normal zoom this fills the slider and is inoperable but as you increase the vertical magnification the scrollbar shrinks and can be moved up and down to show different parts of the magnified spectrum plot.

 - Exports the spectrum to a text file.
 You could open this text file in another application for further analysis.
-Note that if you export again to the same file, the new spectrum will be appended underneath the previous one.
+Note that if you export again to the same file, the file will be overwritten with the new data.

 - Allows you to replot the spectrum when the selection changes.